 Quartlebaum has a long resume of basketball coaching experience.
 Prior to KU, Quartlebaum spent 20 years as an assistant coach recruiting and developing student athletes at the US Naval Academy, Towson, Holy Cross, Notre Dame, North Carolina, Iowa State, and six seasons as an assistant coach at St. John’s under current KU assistant coach Norm Roberts.
 While at Holy Cross he was the head coach for four games and picked up his first victory against Drake in the Lobo Invitational in December of 1997.
 He accompanied Matt Doherty from Notre Dame to North Carolina (2000-03) where he played a part in recruiting four McDonald’s All-Americans who eventually would win an NCAA title in 2005.
 While at St. John’s, Quartlebaum attended the Black Coaches Association’s (BCA) “Achieving Coaching Excellence” (ACE) program and was named to the NCAA Men’s Basketball Ethics Coalition.

 In August 2021 Quartlebaum fulfilled a lifelong goal, co-authoring “The Positivity Tribe in the Locker Room” which highlights a team’s journey through adversity to success by building a positive team culture, focusing on the details of small wins that lead to huge victories.

-Quartlebaum played collegiately at Fordham where he was a four-year letterwinner from 1985-89.
+Quartlebaum played college basketball at Fordham where he was a four-year letterwinner from 1985-89.
 He helped the Rams to an NIT appearance in 1988 and was co-captain his senior season.
-The Dobbs Ferry, New York, native graduated from Fordham in 1989 with a degree in communications.